Spoiler for this article: the main people who should not take ashwagandha are

 People allergic to eggplant: Ashwagandha is a member of the eggplant family.

-Ashwagandha is a member of the eggplant family.
-Therefore, people who are allergic to the eggplant family are also at risk for consuming ashwagandha.
+ashwagandha (type of Indian cactus)is a member of the eggplant family.
+Therefore, people who are allergic to eggplant familyashwagandha (type of Indian cactus)ingestion is dangerous.

 Also known as oral allergy syndrome (OAS).